-Labuan employment visas
+Labuan employment visas in 2023

 Non-Malaysian nationals are required to apply for a visa to work and conduct business in Labuan.
-Healy Consultants Group PLC offers this service to our Clients for US$4,250.
+Healy Consultants Group offers this service to our Clients for US$4,250.
 Please note that visa application fees can be different based on your country of origin.
 The following visas will be available to our Clients:

 Entrepreneurs can obtain either a single-entry or multiple-entry business visa that enables them to stay in Labuan for up to 3 months.
 The multiple-entry visa, which is valid for 2 years, may require an interview at the Malaysian Embassy.
 It is not necessary to complete formation of a Labuan company for such purpose, provided our Client receives a letter of invitation.
 Documents required to obtain a business visa include i) valid passport ii) confirmed return tickets iii) address of stay in Malaysia and iv) invitation letter.